-Total $1,500 $2,092 $2,363 $1,905
+Total $1,500 $2,400 $2,363 $1,905

-Capital expenditures decreased $271 million in 2000 and increased $458 million in 1999 as compared to the previous year.
-Capital expenditures in 2000 relate to .
-During 1999, Enron Wholesale expenditures increased due primarily to construction of domestic and international power plants.
+Capital expenditures increased $35 million in 2000 and increased $458 million in 1999 as compared to the previous year.
+Capital expenditures in 2000 relate to construction of power plants to extend Wholesale Services network and fiber optic network infrastructure for Broadband Services.
+During 1999, Wholesale Services expenditures increased due primarily to construction of domestic and international power plants.
 The 1999 increase in Corporate and Other reflects the purchase of certain previously leased MTBE-related assets.

 Cash used for investments in equity affiliates by the operating segments is as follows: